Planning your trip to the Eastern part of Europe including Romania and don’t know what currency you need to have?

 Exchanging money to get the national currency in Romania ( LEU)

-If you really want to exchange money than do it at a Romanian bank after you’ll arrive the country.
+If you really want to exchange money then do it at a Romanian bank after you’ll arrive in the country.

 Withdraw currency for Romania from a local ATM

-My advice is to do some research before travelling abroad and to take with you a travel card that has a 0% commission for foreign currency and no exchange fee.
+My advice is to do some research before traveling abroad and to take with you a travel card that has a 0% commission for foreign currency and no exchange fee.